levpen/Synchronized-File-Storage/Report.md

 On the server side we decided to implement the following API on Python.
 ### Server API
-- GET: /get_since - returns names of files since date
+- GET: /get_since - returns files since the date argument

   Params:
   - date: date-time (timestamp) from which the client wants to get new data